nazim806/Bamazon/README.md

 # Bamazon

-Bamazon is an storefront built with MySQL and Node.js like Amazon.
+Bamazon is a storefront built with MySQL and Node.js like Amazon.

 In the customer portal, you can view the inventory, choose an item you'd like to purchase along with the quantity.
 You will get a "Transaction complete!" message at the end of shopping.